-Six decades ago there were 200 or more wild horses on Great Abaco Island, Bahamas.
-These horses were the time-capsuled descendants of the horses that Christopher Columbus brought with him to the New World, at the end of the 15th Century.
+Over 125 years ago ago there were 200 or more wild horses on Great Abaco Island, Bahamas.
+They were imported tor move logs from Abaco’s forest, they were later abandoned when tractors were introduced.
+These horses were the time-capsuled descendants of the horses that Christopher Columbus and his followers brought with them to the New World, at the end of the 15th Century.

 The horses survived the abandonment and lived independently and undisturbed until man disrupted the balance.
 All but three were slaughtered in the early 1960s.

 They came back to 35 animals by the mid 1990s.
 But a hurricane pushed the horses out of their now destroyed forest habitat, where they had thrived for so long, into a lush and toxic citrus plantation that was hurricane-damaged and littered with chemicals, destroyed buildings, too-rich pastures, and poisonous plants.

 It was the beginning of the end for the horses.
-Despite the best efforts of Milanne Rehor, the woman who has dedicated 23 years to rescuing the animals from their destructive circumstances, the herd had been reduced to one mare during the spring and summer of 2015.
-That mare, Nunki, has since died.
+Despite the best efforts of Milanne Rehor, the woman who has dedicated 25 years to rescuing the animals from their destructive circumstances, the herd had been reduced to one mare during the spring and summer of 2015.
+That mare, Nunki, died on July 23, 2015.
 For more information about Nunki’s story, please see our current news page.

 Disclaimer: There are a number of other web sites claiming to be about the Abaco Wild Horses.
 We are the only site that is ‘on site’ in Abaco; we started the project in 1992.and have been working for the horses ever since.
 If you need up to date information, this is the place for it.
 Other sites only confuse issues and draw attention away from our critical needs.
 Thank you for your support.